mariolinguito/codingadventures/content/blog/so-you-want-limit-actions-on-node-based-on-workflow-state/index.md

   }
 ```

-We use some service methods, as:
+We use some service methods, such as:

 ```php
 <?php